✨ Professional Resume Review | Get Yours Today | Certified Experts

 • Provides immediate solutions and value to your potential employer, making them associate you with positive action and a value-adding capacity.

-This novel approach gives you the advantage over rivals because even before you have met your employer, you have stepped forward as a problem solver for them.
+This novel approach gives you an advantage over rivals because even before you meet your employer, you have stepped forward as a problem solver for them.

 Note: A long and academic-style research paper will work for many industries but not for all.

-However, you’ll still be able to provide value by writing a problem-solving focussed article about your industry, showing your thoughts about what is afflicting your work area and how to solve these afflictions.
+However, you’ll still be able to provide value by writing a problem-solving article about your industry.
+This article should show your thoughts about what is afflicting your work area and how to solve these afflictions.

 How To Implement The Problem-Solving Techniques